ewanc26/whtwnd-to-leaflet/README.md

 ## How It Works

 The converter is a single-page web app that runs entirely in the browser, with no backend required.
-The codebase is modularised into:

 - `index.html` — the main page structure
 - `styles.css` — styling for layout, theme, and components